 OCD is treatable with the right interventions.
 A primary care physician may diagnose OCD, but if doubts and complexities arise, a person may be referred to a psychiatrist.
 Effective treatments do exist.
 This may include:

-- A number of medications known to be effective in easing symptoms of OCD. some may include prescribed medications for OCD including antidepressants
+- Medications known to be effective in easing symptoms of OCD, including antidepressants such as:

 - Cognitive behavioral therapy (CBT) in which a person learns to regain control of thoughts

-OCD can be a debilitating mental illness, but even in severe cases, there are reasons to be hopeful and positive.
-People with OCD can feel better and function well with the support of good treatment.
+OCD can be a debilitating mental illness, but even in severe cases, there are reasons to be hopeful and optimistic.
+People with OCD can feel better and function well with compassionate support and professional treatment.

-Arbor Behavioral Healthcare knows that lifetime sobriety, health, and wellness, are completely possible.
-Each of our treatment programs offer the opportunity for holistic healing utilizing an integrative approach for the recovery of mind, body, and spirit.
+Arbor Behavioral Healthcare knows lifetime sobriety, health, and wellness are possible.
+Each of our treatment programs offers the opportunity for holistic healing utilizing an integrative approach for the recovery of mind, body, and spirit.
 You can recover.
 You will recover.
-Call us today for more information: 844-560-7269
+Call us today for more information at 844.413.2690 or reach out online.